Cleancodefactory/ResolverExpression/README.md

 # ResolverExpression

-Library which translates text representation into compiled expressions for fast execution
+Library which translates text representation into compiled expressions for faster and repeated execution inside a project.

+Some documentation and examples will be added soon.
+For the most part we use this in our frameworks to implement something one can call a "smart configuration" where certain values are resolved through execution of simple expressions that use functions implemented by the project and provided for usage in the configuration files.

 ## Download the Nuget-Package
 [Nuget for Ccf.Ck.Libs.ResolverExpression](https://www.nuget.org/packages/Ccf.Ck.Libs.ResolverExpression/)